 Many of the little ones sickened in school-associated outbreaks develop a severe complication called hemolytic uremic syndrome (HUS), the leading cause of kidney failure in children in the United States.
 We have helped many families win multi-million-dollar settlements and trial verdicts to help with the financial costs of this illness and to compensate the children for the severe pain, suffering, and in many cases, permanent disability.

-If a Food Product Served at the School is the Source, Can the Company Be Sued?
+If a Food Product Served at the School is the Source, Can the Food Company Also Be Sued?

 Yes, if traceback investigations find the specific food product that caused the illnesses, the company that processed that product can be sued.
 In some cases, several corporations are legally responsible.
 Because these are big cases, it is important to bring as many companies as possible into the suit to ensure that your child is fully compensated.